deltaonealpha/PyTelegramWorkshop/README.md

 ![Image](https://deltacloud.vercel.app/assets/Picture23.png)

 Here's a sample of what I personally use this for.
 My store manager, called DBFA uses a Telegram BOT to inform the store owner about operations, schedules, payments and much more.
-It also enabled two-factor-authentication (2FA) via Telegram.
+It also enables two-factor-authentication (2FA) via Telegram.
 ![homepage](https://deltacloud.vercel.app/assets/dta30-master.jpg.png)